petersallai/moonblokz-radio-lib/README.md

 # MoonBlokz radio library

+MoonBlokz is a Decentralized Physical Infrastructure Network (DePIN) system optimized for microcontrollers and radio communication, operating independently of any central infrastructure. [https://www.moonblokz.com](https://www.moonblokz.com).

 ## Description of the algorithms

 There are nodes on the network that communicate using only broadcast radio signals.
 The majority of the nodes have a fixed position and are working continuously.
 There are some moving nodes, but they are not the majority of the network.
 The network is ad-hoc, and the nodes are independent.
 There is no central authority available to create a structured network (such as partitions).